georgel/RunKit/README.md

 [![](https://img.shields.io/cocoapods/p/RunKit.svg?style=flat)](https://cocoapods.org/pods/RunKit)
 [![](https://img.shields.io/dub/l/vibe-d.svg)](https://github.com/khoiln/RunKit/blob/master/LICENSE)

 A Swift Wrapper for Grand Central Dispatch (GCD) Framework that supports method chaining.

+This project is heavily based on [Async](https://github.com/duemunk/Async/) by Tobias Due Munk.
+I've created this for internal projects since Async keyword is being used in our other framework.

 Tired of this?
 ```swift